 Island living, is sweet.

 GYPSY TRAVEL NOTE: Wondering how you might enjoy Mrs. Conner’s fine home cooking on your next trip to Roatan?
-Sorry, no website, but if you drop me a line I have a current phone number for Billy (IF the phones are working).
-Or you can rock it old school, take yourself to West Bay Beach, have a cocktail at the Thirsty Turtle (Bananarama Diving Resort) and ask the bartender where to find Billy Conner.
-Billy does not work for bananarama, but if you’re lucky, he might be singing a song or two that night with the band, he’ll probably be wet, but he’ll apologize for that.
+Sorry, no website that I know of and no current phone number to pass along (IF the phones are working).
+My best suggestion is to take yourself to West Bay Beach, have a cocktail at the Thirsty Turtle (Bananarama Diving Resort) and ask the bartender where you might find Billy Conner.
+Billy does not work for Bananarama, but if you’re lucky, he might be singing a song or two that night with the band, he’ll probably be wet from the knees down, but he’ll apologize for that.
 Tell him I sent you and give my best to Mrs Conner!
+(Updated: 2020)